livialima/linuxupskillchallenge/docs/00-Local-Server.md

 You can run the challenge on a home server and all the commands will work as they would on a cloud server.
 However, not being exposed to the wild certainly loses the feel of what real sysadmins have to face.

-If you set your own VM at a private server, go for the minimum requirements like 1GHz CPU core, 1GB RAM, and a couple of gigs of disk space.
+If you set your own VM at a private server, go for the minimum requirements like 1GHz CPU core, 1GB RAM, and 5GB of disk space.
 You can always adapt this to your heart's desire (or how much hardware you have available).

 Our recommendation is: use a cloud server if you can, to get the full experience, but don't get limited by it. **This is your server.**